the-drunk-coder/megra-doc/docs/folders.md

 # Folders

 Mégra uses some special system folders for sketches (aka Mégra files), samples, and recordings.
-Currently, these folders are not configurable.
 If they don't exist, they are created on the first startup.

 ## Sketchbook Folder